TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/.github/ISSUE_TEMPLATE/issue_report.md

 ### Links

-One or more links to the documentation page (if available), preferably to the according section.
-If applicable, link also to other resources which might be helpful to process your proposal.
+One or more links to the documentation page (if available), preferably to the relevant section.
+If applicable, also link to other resources which might be helpful to better understand your proposal.

 ### TYPO3 versions